julianfaraone/SYQ/README.md

 Set path of training results storage as PATH in syq-alexnet <br />
 <br />
-Enter directory name using the --name parameter
+Enter directory name which training data will be stored in using the --name parameter